 The famous Mission Concert started in 1993 on a paddock beside the Mission winery just outside of Napier and apart from a couple of rained out years, it’s the biggest event in the Hawkes Bay calendar.

 I’ve been four times.
 Five if you count the time we were sent home after it was rained out for Lionel Ritchie!

-Here is your complete guide to the Mission Concert covering how to stand the best chance of getting tickets (they sell out often) and what you can and can’t take inside, plus some inside tips.
+Here is your complete guide to the Mission Concert covering how to stand the best chance of getting tickets (they sell out often), where to sit for the best views with easy access to the wine and toilets, and what you can and can’t take inside, plus some inside tips.

 Mission Estate Winery is New Zealand’s first winery, established in 1851 by French missionaries who planted grapes here on the sunny slopes of Hawkes Bay and now the restaurant is a destination place to dine and drink in the sweet nectar as well as the sweeping views.

 In 1993 the first ever outdoor Mission Concert was held in their massive paddock with its natural amphitheatre allowing 25,000 of your nearest and dearest to enjoy the live music.
 A lot has changed since Dame Kiri Te Kanawa headlined that first concert and not all of it for the better if you ask me!

 I went to my first Mission Concert in 2005 with Rod Stewart.
 Back then you could take your own booze and the picnics included people wheeling gas barbecues up the long driveway and onto a flat-ish piece of land.
 It was quite possibly the best outdoor event I have ever been to.
 My brother was home visiting from the Cayman Islands and our family and friends enjoyed a huge night of karaoke, pretty much.

 And therein lies the first tip: it’s who you’re with that makes a great Mission Concert.

 You really need to take some of my disco ball LED lights that plug into your smartphone!
 Shop for them in the Travel Store 😀